-Many people will experience some illness or injury throughout their working life which will render them incapable of working their usual duties for a period of time.
+Many people will experience some illness or injury throughout their working life which will render them incapable of undertaking their usual duties for a period of time.

 A catastrophic injury or illness might render someone totally incapacitated for employment, possibly for the rest of their life, but many other injuries or illnesses are not as severe and might only incapacitate someone temporarily.